theronhitchman/linear-algebra/how-to-homework/index.md

 By the way, reading material once just doesn't work all that often.
 You should probably read the material again after a day or two.
 Our class work has built-in review days: use those to re-read.
 When you re-read, read your notes, too.
-Have you figured out the anwers to those question, yet?
+Have you figured out the answers to those question, yet?
 If not, it is time to bug someone about it.
 Talk to a classmate.
 Come to office hours and talk with me.
 (It's my job and I love to talk about math with students.)